 15. Now Foods Eve Superior Women’s Multi

 The multivitamin offers everything except for the standard doses of B vitamins, which comes in a separate packaging.
+But otherwise, this one can be a good way to meet women’s growing nutritional needs.

 The mineral ingredients are present as chelates (and not organic salts), which get better absorbed by the body.